 Irish mercenary Hugh O’Conor was a Lieutenant Colonel in the Spanish Army and Inspector General who had made a name for himself on the frontier of New Spain.
 The site was on the east terrace overlooking the Santa Cruz River floodplain.
 Nearby was the O’odham Indian village of S-cuk Son (Tucson) and the San Agustin Mission.

 The fort’s construction probably didn’t start until October 1775, and in the beginning, it was little more than a scattering of buildings, some of which were inside a wooden palisade.
-However, the next year, soldiers marched north from the Presidio at Tubac and began constructing the fort.
+However, soldiers marched north from the Presidio at Tubac the next year and began constructing the fort.
 However, mismanagement of funds stalled construction.
 The Tubac garrison and families moved north in late October of 1776, and the first correspondence was written from Tucson by Colonel Juan Bautista de Anza the next month.
 A near-disastrous attack by Apache raiders in June 1782 resulted in renewed efforts to complete the fort, which was finally accomplished in May 1783.

 The stockaded post evolved into a 750′ square adobe fortification with a 2′ thick adobe wall, 12′ high surrounding the square plaza.
 Towers were located on two opposite corners, and a firing platform ran along the top of the buildings along the wall.
 The Commandant’s quarters were in the middle of the square, a chapel was located along the east wall, and the interior walls were lined with soldiers’ quarters, stables, and warehouses.
 The post was continually improved until it reached its maximum size of approximately 11 acres.
 Tucson flourished under Spanish rule, but the population never exceeded 400.